-ICBCPREP: Prepares simple CAMx initial and lateral boundary condition files in Fortran binary format (not netCDF).
+- ICBCPREP: Prepares simple CAMx initial and lateral boundary condition files in Fortran binary format (not netCDF).
 Values are constant in space and time, but unique values may be specified for each chemical species to be modeled; they are defined in a text file.
-See the sample job in the archive for usage.

-GEOS2CAMx: Generates CAMx initial, lateral boundary, and (optionally) top boundary condition input files from older GEOS-Chem global model versions where output is written in binary punch (BPH) format.
+See the sample job in the archive for usage. - GEOS2CAMx: Generates CAMx initial, lateral boundary, and (optionally) top boundary condition input files in netCDF or Fortran binary formats from GEOS-Chem global chemistry model netCDF output.
 See the Release Notes and job scripts in the archive for a description of the program and how it is applied.
+You will need netCDF libraries to compile and run this program.

-MOZART2CAMx: Generates CAMx initial, lateral boundary, and (optionally) top boundary condition input files from the NCAR suite of global chemistry models: MOZART4, WACCM, CAM-Chem.
-See the README in the archive for a description of the program and how it is applied.
-You will need Models-3 I/O-API and netCDF libraries to compile and run this program.

-BNDEXTR: Extracts boundary conditions for a nested grid when you apply CAMx in one-way nesting mode.
+- MOZART2CAMx: Generates CAMx initial, lateral boundary, and (optionally) top boundary condition input files in netCDF or Fortran binary formats from WACCM or CAM-Chem global chemisry model output.
+See the README and sample job scripts in the archive for a description of the program and how it is applied.
+You will need netCDF libraries to compile and run this program. - BNDEXTR: Extracts boundary conditions for a nested grid when you apply CAMx in one-way nesting mode.
 One-way nesting means that CAMx is run successively for each grid, with BNDEXTR as the interface between each run.
 This program is not needed when CAMx is run in the more standard two-way nesting mode, where all grids are run in a single simulation.
 This program reads CAMx output 3-D average and SAT concentration files and produces CAMx input initial/boundary conditions for the core model and optionally SAT.
 The map projections and horizontal/vertical grid structures may differ between the CAMx grids, but the program assumes the same chemical mechanisms are used because no chemical species mapping is performed.
-See the example job for usage.

-SAICBC: Derives CAMx SAT initial/boundary conditions from a set of multiple CAMx initial/boundary files that were extracted from a series of 3rd-party global or regional model brute-force sensitivity runs, with appropriate species tagging.
+See the example job for usage. - SAICBC: Derives CAMx SAT initial/boundary conditions from a set of multiple CAMx initial/boundary files that were extracted from a series of 3rd-party global or regional model brute force sensitivity runs, with appropriate species tagging.
 See the example job for usage.